 The AAA Foundation also has determined that drowsy driving leads to approximately one-sixth of fatal car accidents, and the number could actually be higher than that.
 These drowsy driving accidents lead to many serious car crashes every year across America, and many personal injuries and deaths.

 Everyone needs a good night’s sleep, and anyone can have to drive while fatigued.
 Some of the groups that are most likely to drive when drowsy are:

 A personal injury attorney can work with you to determine whether one of the above factors was involved in your car accident.
 He also can help you to collect evidence of drowsy driving to file a personal injury lawsuit.

 Passengers or drivers injured by a possibly drowsy driver can file a personal injury lawsuit to recover compensation for their accident injuries.
-If the accident results in death, the surviving family may file a wrongful death lawsuit to recover compensation for their pain and suffering, lost wages of the loved one, and other damages.

 For a civil lawsuit to be successful on these grounds, the plaintiff must be able to prove that drowsy driving led to the accident.
 This can be accomplished through obtaining a copy of the police accident report.

 When the police come to the crash scene, they will fill out this report.
 Usually there will be evidence in the report that suggests the driver may have fallen asleep.
 For example, if the car ran through an intersection without stopping, there would be no skid marks at the crash scene.
 This indicates the driver did not apply the brakes.

 Second, the cell phone record of the driver may show whether he has driven a high number of hours without resting.
 Workplace and school records, as well as co-worker testimony, can provide a better picture of the driver’s activities before the crash.